kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 Optional arguments:

 * plt set to False to suppress plots
-* spline_outlier outlier criterion used in splinefit (meters)
+* spline_outlier is the outlier criterion used in the section section (meters)
-* knots Knots per day, spline fit only (default is 8)
+* knots defines how many knots are used per day, spline fit only (default is 8)
-* sigma simple sigma outlier criterion used in first section (e.g. 1 for 1sigma, 3 for 3sigma)
+* sigma is a simple outlier criterion used in first section (e.g. 1 for 1sigma, 3 for 3sigma)
 * extension solution subdirectory
 * rhdot whether rhdot correction is calculated.
 Now set to True as default

-Optional arguments that allow you to further constrain your solutions by various parameters

 * doy1 initial day of year
 * doy2 end day of year
 * ampl new amplitude constraint
-* azim1 new min azimuth
+* azim1 new minimum azimuth
-* azim2 new max azimuth
+* azim2 new maximum azimuth
-* h1 H1                min RH (m)
+* h1 minimum allowed RH (m)
-* h2 H2                max RH (m)
+* h2 maximum allowed RH (m)
-* peak2noise
+* peak2noise requirement
-* delta_out Output interval for spline fit, seconds (was originally not the default)
+* delta_out is the output interval for written spline fit, in seconds
 * if_corr whether you want the Interfrequency correction applied, default is True

 Some examples:

 <code>subdaily sc02 2021 </code>

 It picks up all result files from 2021, sorts and concatenates them.
 If you only want to look at a subset of days, you can set -doy1 and/or -doy2.
 The output file location